Particle acceleration up to the synchrotron burn-off limit in relativistic magnetized turbulence: Conclusions

 Our results are naturally relevant to pulsar wind nebulae, which exhibit a similar hierarchy of characteristic Lorentz factors.
-In the particular case of the Crab nebula, we have found that stochastic acceleration in relativistic turbulence could account for the observed spectral energy distribution at the highest energies, from hard X-rays to gamma-rays close to the radiation reaction limit at $100\,\rm MeV$.
-The strong flux variability observed in our simulations could also accommodate the variability recently reported in this gamma-ray domain.
+In the particular case of the Crab nebula, we have found that stochastic acceleration in relativistic turbulence could account for the observed spectral energy distribution at the highest energies, from hard x-rays to $\gamma$-rays close to the radiation-reaction limit at $100\,\rm MeV$.
+The strong flux variability observed in our simulations could also accommodate the variability recently reported in this $\gamma$-ray domain.

 These various observations call for a broad and comprehensive exploration of particle acceleration in relativistic turbulence with moderate synchrotron cooling.
 Such a study, requiring simulations on unprecedented spatiotemporal scales, would be essential for advancing the modeling of extreme astrophysical objects.